nicolasparada/blog/content/posts/passwordless-auth-server.md

 http.Redirect(w, r, callback.String(), http.StatusFound)
 ```

-Finally we just redirect with a `302 Found`.
+Finally, we just redirect with a `302 Found`.

 ---

 The passwordless flow is completed.
 Now we just need to code the `getAuthUser` endpoint which is to get info about the current authenticated user.
-If you rememeber, this endpoint makes use of `authRequired` middleware.
+If you remember, this endpoint makes use of `authRequired` middleware.

 ### With Auth Middleware